The glitch effect. When visualized, the first thing that comes to mind is the classic color television static that appeared when you lost a signal.

 The Glitch Effect – A Little More Than Just Digital Aesthetic

-The glitch effect might have a dark history to its origins.
+The glitch effect might have a dark history of its origins.
 It’s an old art form that signifies the presence of flaws or errors in the original image.
 Intentional errors in an image or a GIF provides an added impact to the viewer.
-In the subject of film, glitches are also used as an additional twist in some horror movies.
+In the subject of the film, glitches are also used as an additional twist in some horror movies.
 You know – a TV turning on with a flickering screen when the main character walks into the room.
 And in sci-fi themed shows that have a robot or AI awakening, or in thrillers – glitchy CCTV screens that signal an intruder within the house.

 Likewise, in static imagery, the glitch effect has also risen to popularity with its intentionally flawed nature.
 According to the Periphery Mag, glitch art starts conversations that traditional art forms can’t really access, just by the nature of how it’s created.
 How much do we control our technology, and how much does it control us?
 Can technology ever transcend the imperfection inherent in its human creators?
 What does it mean if we can reclaim the “errors” in our computers, phones, and cameras and repurpose them as our tools?
 The essence of glitch art is pretty simple: humans subject themselves to technology and exert control over it to a greater or lesser extent to produce a piece of artwork that is a product of both the creator’s intention and the device’s whims.